DataArtifex/postman-toolkit/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/hatch-foo.svg)](https://pypi.org/project/hatch-foo)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

-**This project is in its early development stages, so stability is not guaranteed, and documentation is limited.
+**This project is in its early development stages.
+Stability is not guaranteed and documentation is limited.
 We welcome your feedback and contributions as we refine and expand this project together!**

 ## Overview